chrislohmeier/worldbuilding-wiki/Murakh of the Steppe.md

 Murakh is a Bugbear from [[Marindor]].
 He joined [[The Party]] after his sheep were killed, figuring that joining the circus would be a good way to rebuild his flock.

+Murakh is bound by the life of Woody to protect more life than he takes.

 ## Player Information

 |   |   |